janae-marie/greenspace-health/README.md

 ## Data Sources
 OpenStreetMap
 CDC PLACES
-NHIS

 ## Project Plan
 ### Challenges
--Data from NHIS is not currently easily accessible.
-We might need to find a different data source for mental health data.
 -Heather is new to GitHub, version control systems, and writing code in collaboration with others.

 ### Collaboration: